Somatic Experiencing (SE)

 If the animal IS in fact in danger, it will Fight, Flee, or Freeze, to minimize the potential of death and pain.
 In this scenario, the Sympathetic Nervous System Response takes over - blood shunts to major muscle groups to enable Fight or Flight.
 Adrenaline and cortisol pump, senses are sharpened, heart rate increases, respiratory rate increases, digestion ceases.

-If the animal cannot run or fight, it will Freeze.
-This is an overwhelm in the sysytem.
+If the animal cannot run or fight, it might Freeze.
 It's like pressing the gas pedal and the brake pedal to the floor at the same time.
-It is often causes Disocciation.
-There is a numbing effect; an attempt to feel no pain; to be invisible.
-Respiratory and heart rate decrease but the stress hormones are pumping away.
+Respiratory and heart rate decrease, but there is high tone in muscles and the stress hormones are pumping away.
+Alternatively, the animal might Feign death, which is more of a collapse of the systems.
+Both survival strategies of the nervous system are due to overwhelm in the system and often cause Disociation.
+They involve a numbing effect; an attempt to feel no pain; to be invisible.

-As for humans (and domesticated animals as well), we sometimes get stuck somewhere in this process.
-We didn't have Completion of one or more stages in the Survival Physiological Responses, which causes symptoms of Post Traumatic Stress Disorder (PTSD).
+As for humans (and domesticated animals as well), we sometimes get stuck somewhere in this Fight/Flight/Freeze/Feign process.
+We didn't have Completion of one or more stages in the Survival Physiological Responses, which causes symptoms of Post Traumatic Stress (PTS).

 For example, we didn't get to fight, we may have symptoms of pain and tension in our arms and neck.
 The energy never had a chance to work it's way out but the impulse is still there, still requiring blood flow, still pumping adrenaline, keeping us in high alert, exhausting our reserves.

-If we had an impulse to flee, there is likely too much muscle tone in the legs, forward stance, a readyness to pounse, to move, to run towards safety or away from danger.
+If we had an impulse to flee, there is likely too much muscle tone in the legs, forward stance, a readiness to pounce, to move, to run towards safety or away from danger.

-In some scenarios there are symptoms of hypertension and hypervigilence, in other circumstances, or for other people, there may be a flacidity, a lack or impulse or ability to move or act.
-Again, acknowledging that in some moment in time, that stillness is likely what the system perceived as successful usage to stay alive, it will keep employing that coping mechanism with other perceived threats and stressors.
+In some scenarios there are symptoms of hypertension and hypervigilence, in other circumstances, or for other people, there may be a flacidity, a lack or impulse or ability to move or act, depression or digestive problems.
+Again, acknowledging that in some moment in time, that stillness is likely what the system perceived as successful strategy to stay alive, it will keep employing that coping mechanism with other perceived threats and stressors throughout time.
 In this case, we need to awaken the inner tiger; we need to find and activate innate impulses at our more advanced stage of understanding and development.

 Building Capacity & Resiliency

 Just as one person who witnesses a terrible crime will go on to a normal day, another person will have recurrent night mares and trouble digesting.
 How did one person become so much more resiliant than the other?
-It is hard to know, but the good news is that there are many learnable skills we can employ in stressful and overwhelming moments.
+It is hard to know, but the good news is that there are many learnable skills we can employ in stressful and overwhelming moments, and afterward.

 As we practice building our capacity to stay centered and have appropriate reactions and responses, we increase our resiliency.
-Small things that you used to aggrevate or upset us are less invasive in our lives.
-We learn to direct our focus and energy into productive behaviors.
+Small things that used to aggrevate or upset us are less invasive in our lives.
+We learn to choose and direct our focus and energy into productive thoughts and behaviors, and comfortable sensations.
 We elevate our understanding about what triggers us and have more tools to proceed in a healthy manner, letting go of and working with the energy that arises.